This story has been updated. It was originally published on July 20, 2019.

 Since prevention is better than a cure, you ideally want to prevent others from accessing your laptop in the first place.
 A simple way to do that is to lock your laptop behind a password whenever you step away from it.

 If you keep leaving your desk in a hurry or you just always forget to lock your computer when you step away from it, set your laptop to lock itself after a certain amount of idle time.
-On macOS, open the Apple menu and pick System Preferences, then go to Security & Privacy, and General, where you’ll check the Require password box.
-Here, you’ll also be able to set the idle time duration.
+On macOS, open the Apple menu and pick System Preferences, then go to Security & Privacy, and General, where you’ll check the Require password box and choose exactly when your computer will require a password after it goes to sleep or a screen saver appears.
+You can change the time it takes for a screen saver to appear under System Preferences > Desktop & Screen Saver > Screen Saver.

 To automatically lock Windows, click the Settings cog on the Start menu, then go to Accounts and Sign-in options to make sure the Require sign-in option is set to When PC wakes up from sleep.
 To set idle time duration, go to Settings and pick System then Power & sleep.